jscanzoni/xMatters-python-scripts/README.md

 * [auth.json](auth.sample.json) - This file defines the instance and credentials for accessing the xMatters API.

 # Installation
-Details of the installation go here.

 ## Authentication File
-1. Rename or copy `auth.sample.json` to `auth.json`
+1. Rename or copy `auth.sample.json` to `auth.json`.
-2. Edit instance and credentials in `auth.json`
+2. Edit instance and credentials in `auth.json`.

 ## Python Setup
-1. Basic python setup information can be found online
+1. Basic python setup information can be found online.
 2. You may need to install `HTTPBasicAuth` by running `pip install HTTPBasicAuth`.
 3. You can use `pip` to install any other missing libraries as well.